A message from our headteacher, Mrs Shields…

 “Reaching for the stars hand in hand”

-Crest Infant & Nursery School is a wonderful place to be; our hardworking staff are committed to providing the best possible care and education they can.
+Crest Infant & Nursery School is a wonderful place to be.
+Our stable, hardworking staff team is committed to providing the best possible care and education for each and every child.
 We are very proud of our school and the way it is continually developing as a creative, child-centred environment.

-We work closely with the Sure Start (Delce area) Family Health and Well Being Centre which is situated on our side and we enjoy close links with local pre-schools and junior schools to ensure a smooth transition at key points.
+We work closely with the Delce area Family Health and Well Being Centre which is situated on our side and we enjoy close links with local pre-schools and junior schools to ensure a smooth transition at key points.

 In our school we pride ourselves on providing a good level of education alongside a personal and individual environment where children have the ability to develop and thrive.

 Children leave our school at the end of Year 2 with results in line with or above the national average and as importantly with the confidence and skills to face the challenge of moving forward to the next stage in their learning journey.
 We aim for our children to be equipped with self-belief and to realise that the more resilient they are, the more successful they can become.
 We encourage them to push their personal limits and most importantly learn from their mistakes.
 This is known as ‘character education’ and you can learn more about this in our section ‘Developing Character and a Growth Mindset’.